Pixpipe/quickvoxelcore/documentation.md

 let qvc = new quickvoxelcore.QuickvoxelCore( canvas )
 ```

-The constructor `quickvoxelcore.QuickvoxelCore(...)` initializes several internal objects, two important ones can be fetched: the `VolumeCollection` and the `RenderEngine`:
+The constructor `quickvoxelcore.QuickvoxelCore(...)` initializes several internal objects, three important ones can then be fetched:

+-   the `VolumeCollection`
+-   the `RenderEngine`
+-   the `CameraCrew`

 ```javascript
 // ...